-came up with a dress that would work in any evening or formal occasion, and blend in through any decade since.
-In short, she made the Ninja
+This dress was created during The Roaring '20s when fashion was in a big upheaval compared with the decades before.
+Coco Chanel came up with a dress that would work in an evening or formal occasion, and blend in through any decade since.

 This versatility and ability to work with any shot made the dress immensely popular with Hollywood costume designers, which spread the dress's popularity around the world.